BostonUniversitySeniorDesign/21-17-Future-of-Heat/Software/README_Software.md

     });

 Essentially, the .ref() method gets you to the root of the database, and calling .child() creates a child key.

+More information on how to initialize and work with Firbase for a web application can be found in [Firbase Documentation](https://firebase.google.com/docs/web/setup)